Reversibility of Whole-Plane SLE: Loewner Equations

 Via conformal maps, we can then define annulus SLE$(\kappa,\Lambda)$ process and trace in any doubly connected domain started from one boundary point with another boundary point being marked.
 Here $\Lambda$ is a chordal-type or crossing annulus drift function depending on whether or not the initial point and the marked point lie on the same boundary component.
-One can easily check that, if $W$ is a conjugate conformal map of $\A_p$, and $\Lambda_I$ is the dual function of $\Lambda$, then $(W(K(t)))$ is an annulus SLE$(\kappa,\Lambda_I)$ process in $W(\A_p)$ started from $W(a)$ with marked point $W(b)$.
+Let $\Lambda_I(p,x)=-\Lambda(p,-x)$, then $\Lambda_I$ is called the dual of $\Lambda$.
+If $W$ is a conjugate conformal map of $\A_p$, and $\Lambda_I$ is the dual of $\Lambda$, then $(W(K(t)))$ is an annulus SLE$(\kappa,\Lambda_I)$ process in $W(\A_p)$ started from $W(a)$ with marked point $W(b)$.